Frosty273/Frosty273/README.md

 Welcome to my GitHub repository, where you can have a look at the projects I've been working on.

-I am an Graduate from the University of Auckland, Majoring in Computer Science and Information Systems.
+I am a Graduate from the University of Auckland, Majoring in Computer Science and Information Systems.
 I am currently pursuing my Honours degree in Computer Science at the University of Auckland

 I love problem solving and programming, which is what lead to my interest in the development field of work.
 I am also good at coming up with creative solutions and work well in a team.